 Looking for some foods to add to your diet this winter?
 Then this is the list for you!
-For some people, it can be harder to get fresh and tasty foods in wintertime, so this list is focused on foods you should be adding to your diet that are readily available… each contains elements that will help you keep your skin supple and healthy, help energize you through the cold (and darker!) winter months, and in general help to boost your health!
-All can be found at your local grocery store, so eat more of these foods to add to your diet this winter – to stay healthy and happy!!
+With winter fast approaching, there's no time like now to stock up on foods that will help keep you healthy during the cold months.
+For some people, it can be harder to get fresh and tasty foods in wintertime, so this list is focused on foods you should be adding to your diet that are readily available... each contains elements that will help you keep your skin supple and healthy, help energize you through the cold (and darker!) winter months, and in general help to boost your health!

 - Broccoli and Cauliflower.
 Winter is a good time to up your intake of vitamin C - this antioxidant can help block damage caused by free radicals, which contributes to aging.
 So what better time than now to make sure vitamin C is part of your diet?!
 Two of the best veggie sources are broccoli and cauliflower... and the good thing is these vegetables are readily available, inexpensive and versatile.
 Broccoli soup, a stir fry (use some of the ingredients listed above!), eaten as crudites with a delicious homemade hummus... the list goes on.
 My DeniseAustin.com eating plan includes recipes like Broccoli and Cauliflower Salad, Shrimp Scampi with Broccoli, Colorful Veggie Omelette and more!
 Start your free trial and see all that my customizable meal plan offers up... you can choose from a variety of diets, two calorie counts, and more - then I give you all you need to eat healthy in wintertime and beyond!
 Check out all the healthy eating options today!